kaimitai/FaxIScripts/docs/doc.md

 The idea is that users will extract the scripting layer to file, make modifications to this file, and then patch the ROM with their changes.

+The assembler needs access to a configuration file (eoe_config.xml) in order to use the correct constants for its calculationes.
+These constants differ by ROM region.

 The assembler will report on how much space it used for each data section, and how much more space is available, if any.
 If we can't fit the data within the limits patching will not take place.

 To extract a file, called "Faxanadu (U).nes" say, we run the following command from the command-line: